Privacy Policy

 2. How Your Information Is Used

-Information entered into the chatbot or feedback forms may be used for:
+Information entered into the AI interface or feedback forms may be used for:

 -

-Academic research, analysis, and evaluation of user experience
+Academic research: Analysis and evaluation of the user experience.

 -

-Improving the design, usability, and accuracy of the AI-assisted dashboard
+Platform improvement: Enhancing the design, usability, and accuracy of the AI-assisted dashboard.

 -